TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 You can earn up to 5 points for the organisation of your test project.
 We take its structure, file names, test names, and your explanation into account.
 You can earn up to 95 points for the effectiveness of your test cases.
-Therefor, we run your test cases against 184 correct and erroneous implementations of MiniJava.
+Therefor, we run your test cases against 184 correct and erroneous syntax definitions of MiniJava.
+There are two kinds of erroneous syntax definitions.
+Syntax definitions, which are too *liberal*, accept invalid language constructs.
+Syntax definitions, which are too *restrictive*, do not accept valid language constructs.
 You earn points,
-  when your test cases reveal certain kinds of errors in erroneous implementations while passing correct implementations.
+  when your test cases reveal certain kinds of errors in erroneous syntax definitions while passing correct syntax definitions.
 The total number of points depends only on how many kinds of errors you reveal, not on the number of test cases that reveal these errors.